Dr. Ellison’s Lab

 Socially Conscious Lab: Science with a Soul

-***Dr. Ellison will be accepting applications/new PhD students for the 2024-2025 academic year.
-For prospective PhD students interested in applying to work with Dr. Ellison in her Socially Conscious Lab, please submit your application through RFUMS' Clinical Psychology Doctoral Program.***
+***Dr. Ellison will not be personally accepting a new student for the 2025-2026 academic year; however, will be interviewing prospective PhD students interested in RFUMS' Clinical Psychology Doctoral Program and/or Dr. Hill's lab.
+For prospective PhD students interested in applying to RFUMS' Clinical Psychology Doctoral Program, please submit your application through RFUMS' Clinical Psychology Doctoral Program.***

 Are you interested in working as a volunteer research assistant in Dr. Ellison’s lab?
 Please send a cover letter explaining your relevant research interests and goals as an RA along with your CV to Hannah VanLandingham, MS (hannah.vanlandingham@my.rfums.org).

 About: Prior to becoming a Clinical Neuropsychologist, Dr. Ellison began her research and practice as a clinical/community psychologist, focused on better understanding ways to engage individuals, particularly those with varying levels of privilege, in social and racial justice.
-Her current research interests and lab projects merge her background and interest in neuropsychology and social justice.
+Her current research interests and lab projects merge her background and interest in neuropsychology and social justice, with on social determinants of health, cultural factors in neuropsychology, and the intersection of systemic injustice, social/political issues and cognition.

 Helix Summer 2023: Investing in People (RFUMS spotlight on our lab)